endjin/Endjin.RecommendedPractices.AzureDevopsPipelines.Python/README.md

 `python --version`

+### Install Git

+Download and install Git from [the official Git web site](https://git-scm.com/downloads).

+Check the installation of Git by running the following command:

+`git --version`

+There are some steps you need to take to [get started with Git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

+The core ones being setting your git user and email address, this is required for pushing changes to a remote repository:

+`git config --global user.name "John Doe"`
+`git config --global user.email johndoe@example.com`

 ### Pull down repository from GitHub

 Clone the template project from GitHub.
+From a local directory where we you want to host your repos, such as `%HOMEPATH%\repos` run the following command:

+`git clone <URL path to the repository>`

 ### Set up environment

+Change directory into root of the cloned repo.

-Use 'pip' (pacakge installer for Python) to upgrade to the latest version of pip:
+Use 'pip' (package installer for Python) to upgrade to the latest version of pip and pipenv:

-`python -m pip install --upgrade pip`
+`python -m pip install --upgrade pip pipenv`

-Now install 'pipenv':

-`pip install pipenv`

 Now lauch 'pipenv' shell - this will auotmatically create virtual environment:

 `pipenv shell`

 Now install dependencies using the `--dev` extensions so that development packages such as pytest, flake8 and the packaing tools are included.
+This installs the packages defined in the Pipfile and Pipfile.lock files.

 `pipenv install --dev`